-Goodwille Ltd, under company number 02126896 and with registered office address of 24 Old Queen Street, London, SW1H 9HP (“Business”, “we”, “us”, “our”), is registered with the Information Commissioner’s Office (“ICO”) under the registration number Z7104359.
+Goodwille Ltd, under company number 02126896 and with registered office address of 20 Red Lion Street, London WC1R 4PS (“Business”, “we”, “us”, “our”), is registered with the Information Commissioner’s Office (“ICO”) under the registration number Z7104359.

 We will process your personal data in accordance with this policy, in the course of providing our services and advice in the areas of Governance, Finance, Human Resources, Payroll and Virtual Offices, including access to our website (“Services”).

 Here at Goodwille Ltd, we are the processor of your personal data, which means that we have direct legal obligations under the data protection laws and that we are subject to regulation by supervisory authorities.

 Name: Alexander Goodwille

 Address: 20 Red Lion Street, London WC1R 4PS

 This version was last updated on 28th February 2023.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 We aim to collect personal data only to the extent necessary for us to provide our services to our clients and for any other agreed purposes.